ntustison/Histograms/Text/methods.md

-We extended the deep learning functionality first described in [@Tustison:2019ac] to improve performance and provide a more clinically granular labeling (i.e., four clusters instead of two).
+We extended the deep learning functionality first described in [@Tustison:2019ac] to improve performance and provide a more clinically granular labeling (i.e., four clusters here instead of two in the previous work).
 In addition, further modifications incorporated additional data during training, added attention gating [@Schlemper:2019aa] to the U-net network [@Falk:2019aa] along with recommended hyperparameters [@Isensee:2020aa], and a novel data augmentation